adambard/learnxinyminutes-docs/tcsh.html.markdown

 # --- the echo command --------------------------------------------------------
 # The `echo' writes each word to the shell's standard output, separated by
 # spaces and terminated with a newline.
-#
-# The shell's standard output it is the terminal screen but can be also a file
+The shell's standard output it is the
+# terminal screen but can be also a file or a pipe-line.
-# or a pipe-line; depended of the way that you will run it.
 #
 # The echo_style shell variable may be set to emulate (or not) the flags and
 # escape sequences.